Null-Potato/minemod/README.md

 This is a Eva change

-"a" should be "an" and you forgot a period.
+You messed up your grammar, as "a" should be "an" and you forgot a period.